lambda-client/lambda/README.md

   <summary>... fix problems with Gradle?</summary>

 > Make sure you have a Java 8 JDK installed and in your PATH.
-We recommend using the [Temurin](https://adoptium.net/?variant=openjdk8&jvmVariant=hotspot/) variant of OpenJDK
+We recommend using the [Temurin](https://adoptium.net/?variant=openjdk8&jvmVariant=hotspot/) distribution of OpenJDK

 </details>